raj347/SimpleAutoComplPop/README.md

 ## Config

 - Disable SimpleAutoComplPop, add `let g:sacpEnable = 0` to your vimrc file.
-- Enable for php only, add `let g:sacpDefaultFiltTypesEnable = {"php":1}` to
-	your vimrc file.
+- To enable the default auto-complete-popup for php only, add `let g:sacpDefaultFiltTypesEnable = {"php":1}` to your vimrc file.
 - `sacpDefaultFiltTypesEnable` options:
     - `matches` is a list of patterns, if pattern is matched, the keys corrosponding the pattern will be feed to vim.